 Auckland Transport has identified a Programme of Action which sets out specific transport initiatives planned for the next three years, as outlined below.
+Auckland Transport will regularly report on progress in implementing this Programme of Action (see section 13).

-Major local roading projects which are scheduled to be constructed in the 2009/10-2011/12 programme are
+Major local roading projects which are scheduled for construction in the 2009/10-2011/12 programme are

-- New roading connections and improvements associated with the New Lynn rail trenching and transport interchange. - Roading projects in new development areas, especially Flat Bush, East Tamaki, and Pukekohe. - Bus priority programmes. - Major pavement reconstruction.
+- New roading connections and improvements associated with the New Lynn rail trenching and transport interchange. - Roading projects in new development areas, especially Flat Bush, East Tamaki, and Pukekohe. - Commencement of the Auckland-Manukau Eastern Transport Initiative (AMETI) project - Bus priority programmes. - Major pavement reconstruction. - Local road improvements associated with major NZ Transport Agency projects, including SH20 Waterview and SH16 upgrades